 Risk Assessment > Policies & Procedures > Compliance Review > Legal rights protection > Personal Data protection

 ITGC + CYBERSECURITY Baseline Controls

-According to Privacy shield framework.
+Some data was provided according to the Privacy shield framework.